Opposition slams Goa CM's community survey plan to contain coronavirus

 Follow live updates on coronavirus

-"This door-to-door survey appears to be a piecemeal approach of the Goa government fraught with a lot of transmission risks.
+"This door-to-door survey appears to be a piecemeal approach of the Goa governent fraught with lot of transmission risks.
 It isn’t clear what is the government's exact action plan," Opposition MLA and president of the Goa Forward party Vijai Sardesai said.

 Sardesai called for a more comprehensive approach to the problem on the lines adopted by the Aam Aadmi Party government in Delhi.